 Fundraising “Letter” Campaign

 Though the days of hand-writing detailed, personal letters to communicate with personal and professional contacts is long gone, there are still times when sending letters can be effective.
 One of those occasions is when sending direct mail nonprofit appeals.
-Letters are still viewed as a personal form of communication, and they offer a chance to speak to your donors in a candid and enthusiastic way.
+Letters are still viewed as a personal form of communication.
+They offer a chance to speak to your donors in a candid and enthusiastic way.

-- Appeal letters are most effective for continuing your relationship with established donors.
+Appeal letters are most effective for continuing your relationship with established donors.
 Since they have given previously to your organization, they are more likely to read an appeal letter.
-They have shown their interest in your nonprofit and made an investment, and will want to learn about the developments you’ve made and the goals you plan to achieve with their contribution.
+They have shown their interest in your nonprofit and made an investment.
+Now, they’ll want to learn about the developments you’ve made and the goals you plan to achieve with their contribution.

-- Your best audience for an appeal letter is the group who you expect will make a contribution, likely a significant one.
-Regular donors can usually be counted upon to give the same amount from year to year, and are more likely to increase their gift than to decrease it.
+Your best audience for an appeal letter is the group who you expect will make a contribution, likely a significant one.
+Regular donors can usually be counted upon to give the same amount from year to year.
+They are also more likely to increase their gift than to decrease it.
 Giving this group a more extensive explanation of your campaign provides them with information upfront that would impact their decision to donate and shows the value of continuing to support your cause.

-- Letter mailings are flexible.
-While a minimum mailing includes an envelope and letter, you can include other pieces of content to contribute to your campaign success.
+A minimum mailing includes an envelope and letter.
+But you can include other pieces of content to contribute to your campaign success.
 The letter can guide your donors through the rest of the mail piece, which could include images, a pamphlet or brochure, remittance envelope or a reply card with a return envelope.
 You’ll want to tailor your content to what your donor base expects and has worked well in the past, what they would find most useful, and what makes it easy for donors to give.
 Personalizing any part of the mailing with each donor’s name and address is easily done with today’s print technology.

-- Appeal mailing frequency.
 Your donors, especially your consistently loyal donors, enjoy hearing from you throughout the year.
-There’s a reason these people support your organization—you represent a part of them that feels needed and appreciated at the same time.
+There’s a reason these people support your organization.
+You represent a part of them that feels needed and appreciated at the same time.
 People love to help and support causes that are meaningful and close to them.
 Mid-October through December is the signature holiday fundraising season, accounting for more than 30% of annual charitable giving.
 However, 2-3 additional appeals throughout the year, (for example, one per quarter), increase your ability to stay top-of-mind with your donors and reach your annual fundraising goals.
-70% of people believe they receive too many emails, but when it comes to direct mail donor correspondence, including appeals for virtually every touch, you cannot mail too often.
+70% of people believe they receive too many emails.
+But when it comes to direct mail donor correspondence, including appeals for virtually every touch, you cannot mail too often.